History of the CAHS

 As more people became aware of the Society, membership swelled and a fee was decided to help fund the mailing of the Cobblestones and other expenses..

 Meetings were to be held on a quarterly basis, as was the newsletter mailing.
 Guest lecturers were approached to give their presentations at these meetings.
-The Society will be twenty two years old July22, 2007.
-Some of the many accomplishments of the Colfax Area Historical Society are-- Gathering of an increasing collection of archival artifacts.
-Preservation of oral and written histories of local interest.
-Identification of old photographs, maps, etc. from many sources.
-Participation in numerous civic events in the town of Colfax.
-Identification of historic buildings and placement of commemorative plaques with recognition of original owners.
-Oral Histories, and research on the history and present condition of the Colfax Cemetery.
+The Society was 32 years old on July 22, 2017.
+Some of the many accomplishments of the Colfax Area Historical Society are:

-Work along these and many other fronts continue and is guided by the able hands of volunteers meeting each Wednesday in the Archive storage room at Sierra Vista Center.
-Great things are in store for the future.
+Work along these and many other fronts continue and is guided by the able hands of volunteers meeting each Tuesday in the Archive Room at Sierra Vista Center.

 Colfax Area Historical Society Presidents, 1985 to Present